Leonardo767/streaming_sim/README.md

 # Summary
+A streaming service from one server to multiple clients that can connect and disconnect to it at will.
+Server is delivering content it receives in real time by sim (e.g. this repo's sample.txt, a live reading of the first two chapters from the Christian KJV Bible).
+Each active client maintains a comms channel where packets arrive at differing latencies, not necessarily in order.

 # Motivation
 Further my personal understanding in:
 - networking
 - multithreading
-- checksum authentication

 Build a basic platform where I can test out different networking concepts.
 While limited, this platform is unique in that I understand every component from the get-go.

 # Problem Definition
 Build a streaming service from one server.
 Multiple clients can connect and disconnect to it at will.
+Server is delivering content it receives in real time by sim (for example, the Olympic Games).

 Design clients and server that can account for:
 - corrupted packets